TechnoSavage/runZero/custom_integrations/GVM/README.md

 ## GVM Configuration

 There are multiple methods for connecting to the GVM API: Unix socket connection, SSH, and TLS.
-Additional configurations must be made if using the GVM community edition container as well.
+Additional configurations must be made if using the GVM community edition container.
 Each of these methods and configurations are discussed below.

 ### Method 1: Unix Socket